 Education campuses can provide opportunities for stormwater capture, including green infrastructure.
 However, schools have a priority to serve children and young adults.
-In the Watershed Area, there are two or more post-secondary school campuses, a half-dozen K-12 public school districts, and several private schools.
+In the Watershed Area, there are two or more post-secondary school campuses, six K-12 public school districts, and 15 private schools.